ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 - `RoleService::getRoleAssignmentsForUserGroup`

-`content/cleantrash` Policy now allows the user to empty the trash even if normally they would not have do not have access to the trashed content.
+`content/cleantrash` Policy now allows the user to empty the trash even if they would not have access to the trashed content.

 ### Docker environment